PaceMakr/project-1/README.md

 - As a user I want to be able to <see that I guessed incorrectly as a piece of the spaceship is built>
 - As a User I want to be able to <see that I have won>
 - As a User I want to be able to <see that I have lost>
+- As a User I want to be able to <see the song recommendation that I uncovered with my guesses>
+- As a User I want to
 - As a User I want to be able to <restart/start a new game>

 ---